SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The first round remained the same.
 _The second round was a 'group discussion', with one moderator and 6 recruits.
 And the one who scored more 'points' would be the one who engaged more._
 In 2024, we got rid of the group discussion round and replaced it with an AP round.
-I think the 2024 model is the best model we've had so far, and I'll later talk about why.
+I think the 2024 model is the best model we've had so far, and later I'll talk about why.

-The third round was a month long, with sessions everyday, and people who attended the most sessions would be recruited.
+The third round was a month long, with sessions every day, and people who attended the most sessions were recruited.

 ---
  **The month-long recruitment was extremely useful** for a few reasons: